mrzool/mrzool.github.io/index.md

 # Hello from Berlin.

-You've reached the website of Mattia Tezzele, a frontend web developer with background in sociology and economics.
+You've reached the website of Mattia Tezzele, a web developer with background in sociology and economics.

 I make things with code.
 Websites, data visualizations, and other cool stuff.